izzymarc/AirBnB_clone/README.md

 ## Environment

-The project is developed and tested on Ubuntu 20.04 LTS using Python 3.8.3.
-Editors used include VIM 8.1.2269, Visual Studio Code 1.6.1, and Atom 1.58.0.
-Version control is handled with Git 2.25.1.
+The project development and testing are conducted on Ubuntu 20.04 LTS using Python 3.8.3.
+Editors employed during the development process include VIM 8.1.2269, Visual Studio Code 1.6.1, and Atom 1.58.0.
+Version control is managed through Git 2.25.1.

-Style guidelines:
+The project adheres to the following style guidelines:
 - [pycodestyle (version 2.7.*)](https://pypi.org/project/pycodestyle/)
 - [PEP8](https://pep8.org/)